 Open Access (OA)

-The term open access describes materials that are freely accessible to everyone with an Internet connection and easily discoverable in an Internet search.
+The term open access describes materials that are freely accessible online and easily discoverable in an Internet search.
 Providing open access to research and scholarship has become a worldwide movement serving the mission of higher education.
 Many funding agencies now require open access to publications reporting the results of federally funded research.
-See Public Access Mandates.
+(See Public Access Mandates.)

-The open access movement initially focused on providing open access to journal articles, a practice now commonplace in some disciplines and increasingly mandated by funding agencies.
-Most traditional journal publishers allow authors to provide open access to their work on their websites or disciplinary or institutional repositories.
-Many peer-reviewed journals provide open access to their content.
-More recently, there is a push for open access to research data (open data) and open access to scholarly monographs.
+In response to pressure from authors, most traditional journal publishers allow authors to post open access copies of their peer-reviewed manuscripts on their websites or disciplinary or institutional repositories.
+Many peer-reviewed journals publish all of their content open access.
+Researchers and scholars are now pushing for open access to research data and open access to scholarly monographs.

 Open access is strategic for Carnegie Mellon.
-Open access disseminates as broadly as possible research publications authored by the CMU community, encouraging use and increasing citations and impact.
-Open access also enables the CMU community to access research publications authored elsewhere around the world, many of which the University Libraries cannot afford to purchase.
+Open access disseminates as broadly as possible works authored by the CMU community, encouraging use and increasing citations and impact.
+Open access also enables the CMU community to access works authored elsewhere around the world, many of which the University Libraries cannot afford to purchase.